 Your request has been successfully delivered to our team, we will get back to you as soon as possible.

-The first leg of our journey takes around 3 hours, stop to visit Wat Prabath Phonsanh (also known as “Temple of Buddha’s Footprint”), an important pilgrimage site between Vientiane and Paksan.
+The first leg of our journey takes around 3 hours, stopping enroute to visit Wat Prabath Phonsanh (also known as “Temple of Buddha’s Footprint”), an important pilgrimage site between Vientiane and Paksan.
 Actually, there are two temples, Wat Prabath and Wat Phonsanh, but to the locals it’s only known as Wat Prabath Phonsanh.
 The pagoda of Wat Phonsanh is located next to the Mekong River, approximately 800 meters or less from Wat Prabath which sits right off from Highway 13.

-Overnight at guesthouse in Kong Lor town.
+Overnight in Kong Lor Town.

 After breakfast, take a 5-10 minutes of short drive towards the Kong Lor Cave.
 You will be equipped with head torches and life jackets before reaching the main entrance of the cave.
-Upon entering the cave, we will take a long tail boat (known locally as a sampan) through this spectacular cave and drift underground along the Nam Hin Boun River.
+Upon entering the cave, we will take a long tail boat (known locally as a sampan) through this spectacular cave and drift underground along the Hin Boun River.
 Observe the impressive stalactite and stalagmite formations as we journey through the 7.5 km long cave before we see daylight again!
 Along the way, our captain could dock the boat for you to disembark and wander around the caves.
-In places the cave is up to 90 meters wide and 100 meters high.
-Local villagers still using the river as a daily transportation route, and emerge into a stunning valley (it is far quicker than climbing over the mountains).
+In places, the cave is up to 90 meters wide and 100 meters high.
+Local villagers are still using the river as a daily transportation route, and emerge into a stunning valley (it is far quicker than climbing over the mountains).

-Once out on the other side, stop for refreshments, enjoy the scenery and observe daily life activities of locals in nearby villages.
+Once out on the other side, stop for refreshments, then enjoy the scenery and observe daily life activities of locals in nearby villages.
 Afterwards, we travel “downstream” through the cave, return to Kong Lor town.
 Have lunch at a local restaurant.

 Le Bouton D'Or Boutique Hotel

-Continue to Savannakhet, which is well known for its old French colonial architecture and the friendly, sleepy atmosphere of the town which conserves many aspects of Lao traditional culture.
+Continue onto Savannakhet, which is well known for its old French colonial architecture and the friendly, sleepy atmosphere of the town which conserves many aspects of Lao traditional culture.
 Take a short tour of the architectural highlights which include St. Teresa's Catholic Church and various French villas.

-Start our today’s sightseeing by a short transfer (36km) to Baan E Tu, Tad E Tu waterfall, Bolaven Plateau.
+Start our today’s sightseeing by a short transfer (36 km) to E Tu Village in Bolaven Plateau to visit E Tu Waterfall.
 The plateau is located in an ancient volcano which erupted millennia ago and is full of lush vegetation, rich soil and a year-round temperate climate that is the perfect environment for growing Arabica and Robusta coffee.
 Along the way, you could see lush, beautiful coffee farms.

-Baan E-Tu waterfall is located between Pakse and Paksong, offers a serene place for refreshing swimming.
+The E Tu waterfall is located between Pakse and Paksong, offers a serene place for refreshing swimming.

-Then we visit Tad Fane Waterfall which is 3 km far from Ban E Tu waterfall.
-It is the tallest waterfalls in Bolaven Plateau and probably in Laos.
-We also stop to visit villages of ethnic minorities.
+Then we visit Fane Waterfall, which is 3 km far from the E Tu waterfall.
+It is the tallest waterfall in the Bolaven Plateau and probably in Laos.
+Stop to interact with the villagers of ethnic minorities nearby.
 The hill tribe people are unfailingly friendly; welcoming you with waving hands and smiling faces.
 This trip will give you the chance to venture off the beaten track and to discover some of the lesser-known areas of Laos, exploring the wild beauty of this southern region.

-As dusk falls, we transfer you back to the Vat Phou boat for a chance to enjoy the tropical sunset on the deck.
+As dusk falls, we transfer you back to the Vat Phou cruise boat for a chance to enjoy the tropical sunset on the deck.
 Dinner is served on board, while the boat docks for the night alongside a remote Laotian village.

 Breakfast, Lunch, Dinner

-Breakfast is on board as we set sail for the village of Tomo.
+Breakfast is on board as we set sail for the village of Thamo.
 This is a small village, a few minute walk away from the mysterious hidden forest temple of Oum Muong.
 Afterwards we rejoin the boat to continue our cruise southwards.

-Late afternoon we disembark from the boat to walk through Ban Deua Tia, a small Laotian Village where the traditional way of life has not changed in centuries, you will also visit the local school and share some time with the students.
+Late afternoon, we disembark from the boat then walk through the Deua Tia Village, a small Laotian village where the traditional way of life has not changed in centuries.
+Visit the local school and share some time with the students.